Can’t find what you’re looking for?

 Principle 1: Forest School sessions will take place regularly, ideally at least every week, with the same group of learners, over an extended period of time, in all weathers (except for high winds).
 The initial sessions will establish physical and behavioural boundaries as well as making initial observations on which to base future programme development.
 A structured Forest School programme, demonstrating progression of learning, will be based on observations and collaborative work between learners and practitioners.

 Principle 3: The Forest School leader will aim to develop, where appropriate, the physical, social, cognitive, linguistic, emotional, social and spiritual aspects of the learners.
 Children may use full size tools; learn boundaries of behaviour, both physical and social; establish and grow in confidence, self-esteem and become self-motivated.
 Our children will have the time to thoroughly explore their thoughts, feelings and relationships.
-This time and reflective practice develops understanding of the world, the environment and everthing in it through the use of emotions, imagination and senses.
+This time and reflective practice develops understanding of the world, the environment and their place in it through the use of emotions, imagination and senses.

 Principle 4: Forest School experiences will be designed to build on an individual’s innate motivation, positive attitudes and/or interests.
 Learners will be offered the opportunity to take supported risks appropriate to the environment and to themselves.
-Tools and fires will only be used where deemed appropriate to the learners, and dependent on completion of a baseline risk assessment.
-Any Forest School experience will follow a risk–benefit process managed jointly by the practitioner and learner that is tailored to the developmental stage of the learner.
+Tools and fires will only be used where deemed appropriate to the learners, and dependent on completion of a baseline risk/benefit assessment.
+Any Forest School experience will follow a dynamic risk–benefit process managed jointly by the leader and learner that is tailored to the developmental stage of the learner.

 Principle 5: Forest School will be led by qualified Forest School practitioners, who are required to hold a minimum of an accredited Level 3 Forest School qualification.
 There will be a high ratio of practitioner/adults to learners.
 Practitioners all hold up-to-date first aid qualifications, which includes paediatric and outdoor elements.
 Forest School is backed by relevant working documents, which contain all the policies and procedures required for running Forest School and which establish the roles and responsibilities of staff and volunteers.
 The Forest School leader is a reflective practitioner and sees themselves, therefore, as a learner too.